abramstyle/redux-api/README.md

 ### `callAPI.method`
 request method, should be a valid method.

+### `callAPI.isSuccess`
+check if a request is success.

+the resultPayload will be passed into the function.

+return `true` or `false` to identity if result is succeed.

+### `callAPI.success`
+this function will be called after request is success finished.

+the result payload will be passed into the function.

+### `callAPI.failure`
+this function will be called after request is failure.

+the result payload will be passed into the function.

+###

 ## Lifecycle
 an api request has these status: initial, requesting, success, failure.